Acting on climate change is everyone’s responsibility. Here’s how you can do your part.

 - Tell us about your actions to tackle climate change by using the hashtag #climate2014 on social networks

 Find out how much CO2 your lifestyle produces and the amount of resources it takes to live the way you do.
 Once you know the impact your lifestyle causes you can start to make adjustments and monitor improvement.
 Encourage others to do the same.
-Calculate CO2 emissions resulting from your air travel.
+Calculate your carbon footprint.